 Christine made sure to tell us that she booked this haunted hotel without ever telling Em or Eva (their editor and assistant), and when she surprised them with all of the gruesome facts, they began to encounter the spirits left behind.
 They made it out alive obviously, but they made it clear that they would never be staying there again.

-As the show continued, Em began as she usually does during their recorded episodes and told us a story about ghosts in one of the most haunted cities in Georgia, little old Savannah.
+As the show continued, Em began as they usually do during their recorded episodes and told us a story about ghosts in one of the most haunted cities in Georgia, little old Savannah.
 The story kept us on our toes, while also filling us with laughs because let’s be real–ghosts do some funny, creepy things.

 Christine then told us of a true crime case that also took place in Georgia.
 Her story was one of those that you thought was going to end, and then you thought it was going to end again and then it finally ended with a huge surprise that I’ll let you all find out about when they upload this live secession.